D7460N/D7460N.dev/ADD.md

 <br />

-This document outlines best practices and standards for web development and operations and maintenance (O&M) with the goal of improving and maintaining the health and longevity of D7460N and its users.
+This document presents guidelines and standards for web development, as well as operations and maintenance (O&M).
+The objective is to enhance and sustain the performance and lifespan of the D7460N template, ultimately benefiting its users.

 <br />